DECT

-Digital enhanced cordless telecommunications (Digital European cordless telecommunications), usually known by the acronym DECT, is a standard primarily used for creating cordless telephone systems.
-It originated in Europe, where it is the common standard, replacing earlier cordless phone standards, such as 900 MHz CT1 and CT2.
+Digital Enhanced Cordless Telecommunications (DECT) is a cordless telephony standard maintained by ETSI.
+It originated in Europe, where it is the common standard, replacing earlier standards, such as CT1 and CT2.
+Since the DECT-2020 standard onwards, it also includes IoT communication.

 Beyond Europe, it has been adopted by Australia and most countries in Asia and South America.
 North American adoption was delayed by United States radio-frequency regulations.
 This forced development of a variation of DECT called DECT 6.0, using a slightly different frequency range, which makes these units incompatible with systems intended for use in other areas, even from the same manufacturer.
 DECT has almost completely replaced other standards in most countries where it is used, with the exception of North America.

 DECT was originally intended for fast roaming between networked base stations, and the first DECT product was Net3 wireless LAN.
-However, its most popular application is single-cell cordless phones connected to traditional analog telephone, primarily in home and small-office systems, though gateways with multi-cell DECT and/or DECT repeaters are also available in many private branch exchange (PBX) systems for medium and large businesses, produced by Panasonic, Mitel, Gigaset, Cisco, Grandstream, Snom, Spectralink, and RTX Telecom.
-DECT can also be used for purposes other than cordless phones, such as baby monitors and industrial sensors.
+However, its most popular application is single-cell cordless phones connected to traditional analog telephone, primarily in home and small-office systems, though gateways with multi-cell DECT and/or DECT repeaters are also available in many private branch exchange (PBX) systems for medium and large businesses, produced by Panasonic, Mitel, Gigaset, Ascom, Cisco, Grandstream, Snom, Spectralink, and RTX.
+DECT can also be used for purposes other than cordless phones, such as baby monitors, wireless microphones and industrial sensors.
 The ULE Alliance's DECT ULE and its "HAN FUN" protocol are variants tailored for home security, automation, and the internet of things (IoT).

 The DECT standard includes the generic access profile (GAP), a common interoperability profile for simple telephone capabilities, which most manufacturers implement.
 GAP-conformance enables DECT handsets and bases from different manufacturers to interoperate at the most basic level of functionality, that of making and receiving calls.
 Japan uses its own DECT variant, J-DECT, which is supported by the DECT forum.

 The New Generation DECT (NG-DECT) standard, marketed as CAT-iq by the DECT Forum, provides a common set of advanced capabilities for handsets and base stations.
 CAT-iq allows interchangeability across IP-DECT base stations and handsets from different manufacturers, while maintaining backward compatibility with GAP equipment.
 It also requires mandatory support for wideband audio.